Edu4rdSHL/edu4rdshl.github.io/_posts/2024-01-23-my-move-to-wayland-it-s-finally-ready.md

 image:
   path: /wayland-gnome.png
   alt: Wayland and Gnome.
 Image by itsfoss.com
+excerpt: I was a Wayland detractor, had very bad experiences with it in the past, but I decided to give it a try again, and it's time to say goodbye to Xorg.
 ---

-I was a Wayland detractor, had very bad experiences with it in the past, but I decided to give it a try again, and it's time to say goodbye to Xorg.

 ## My past experiences with Wayland